matter-in-motion/mm-user/README.md

 ### __get(options)

 Returns rethinkdb query promise with single user selected by `id` or `email`.
-No other filtering or transformations perfomed.
+No other filtering or transformations performed.

 ### getAll(options)